egillmilan/Li-ion_holder-charger_18650/README.md

 # Li-ion_holder-charger_18650
 A charger/holder for up to four 18650 lithium-ion battery cells.
-Charging current is a very conservative 1A, regardless of how many cells are installed.
+Charging current is a conservative 1A, regardless of how many cells are installed.
 This is due to the input being USB-C and the need for the device to be able to power whatever the batteries power while charging the batteries.
 The Ideal diode circuit switches the output to 5V from the USB if the charger is connected, otherwise the output comes from the li-ion cells.

 **Some technical notes:**